microsoft/vscode-docs/blogs/2020/05/10/github-issues-integration.md

 ![Issue Hover](issue-hover.png)

-Issue hovers work on full issue urls, issue comment urls, issues reference by #1234, and issues reference by owner/repository#1234.
+Issue hovers work on full issue urls, issue comment urls, issues reference by #1234, and issues reference by owner/repository#1234 (ex.
+Microsoft/vscode#1234).
 We also often reference users in our codebase.
 Our [proposed API](https://github.com/microsoft/vscode/blob/d8317abc50e347d76fd471f5a070996cc7f73e20/src/vs/vscode.proposed.d.ts) has many of these references to make it obvious who's responsible for the proposals.

 ![User Hover](user-hover.png)